intreqd/fhiraas-microservice-kubernetes/README.md

 - [ ] [Create a Service](https://gitlab.com/-/experiment/new_project_readme_content:08628bec7a790d72f5f9d5aabd50d2f3?https://gitlab.com/isc_cloud/fhiraas-microservice-kubernetes/-/settings/integrations)

 ## Throw some FHIR at it!
 Included in this repo is a hostile, rustic, shell script for throwing some random patients into the Patient resource with a few bells and no whistles.
+I needs some environment variables or you can just edit the variables directly in the script.
+When running this script, ensure proper cpu fan operation and move objects from laptop area to prevent shuffling of objects while running.

 ```
 bash bin/fhirbench.sh
 ```
 ## Scale It!

-We're on a single node and exposing the service to a node port, but go nuts and scale away anyway.
+We're on a single node and exposing the service to a node port so not sure this will increase our throughput, but go nuts and scale away anyway.

 ```
 kubectl scale deployments/isc-fhiraas-deployment --replicas=30 -n isc-fhiraas